-Commenting on the recognition, Mr. Umesh Sachdev, Co-Founder & CEO, Uniphore Software Systems said “Speech is a great medium for bridging the digital divide.
+Commenting on the recognition, Mr. Umesh Sachdev, Co-Founder & CEO, Uniphore Technologies Inc said “Speech is a great medium for bridging the digital divide.
 It enables much easier access to information for populations who are currently underserved by technology.
 This recognition is a testimony for our work at Uniphore, and we are whole heartedly committed towards bringing more innovative products.”

 Professor Ashok Jhunjhunwala, IIT-Madras said, “Being a part of the India edition of MIT Technology Review’s ‘Innovators Under 35’ is a great recognition for Umesh and Uniphore.
 Uniphore’s work is impressive and really path-breaking in the speech recognition ecosystem.
 I wish Umesh and Uniphore good luck for the MIT Technology Review Global Innovators under 35 awards and for all future endeavours.